Uzès, France

 G Borias Museum

 Built on the site of an old Roman camp, the castle called Le Duche (the Duke's Castle) is located in the centre of Uzès.
 This historic site was the residence of the Governor during the first millennium.
+A visit to the Duche is a must when in Uzes, and the climb up to the tower walls offers an amazing view over the town and surrounding countryside.

 The Georges Boaris Museum is a museum of art and history.
 There you can discover the rich history of Uzès and its region through its collections of archeology, history & crafts.